-Note that d and t are dental sounds in Gaelic (i.e. the tongue touches the teeth).
+Note that broad d and broad t are dental sounds in Gaelic (i.e. the tongue touches the teeth).

 How does the spelling show broad and slender?

-A consonant is broad if it is preceded or followed by any of the broad vowel letters a o u (short or long); a consonant is slender if it is preceded or followed by any of the slender vowel letters i e (short or long).
-Preceding or following a o u therefore indicate that a consonant is broad.
-Similarly, preceding or following i e indicate that a consonant is slender.
-Since a consonant can not be both broad and slender, vowels on both sides of a consonant must agree according to colour (broad or slender).
+A consonant is broad if it's preceded or followed by any of the broad vowels a o u, short or long, and a consonant is slender if it's preceded or followed by any of the slender vowels i e, short or long.
+Therefore, a consonant preceding or following a o u indicates that a consonant is broad.
+Similarly, a consonant preceding or following i e indicates that a consonant is slender.
+Since a consonant can not be both broad and slender, vowels on both sides of a consonant must be in accord as to their broad or slender colouring.
 This is sometimes stated as a rule:

 caol ri caol is leathann ri leathann slender with slender and broad with broad

 In some cases, the pronunciation of the broad consonants is similar to their English counterparts, but there are many differences.
 In Gaelic, the pronunciation of l n r is radically different and their pronunciation is treated in a special section, although some of the sound files are located on this page.